rahulwaghole14/Mandap-Web-Frontend/README.md

-# 🏛️ Mandap Association User Mobile App
+# 🏛️ Mandapam Association User Mobile App

-A React Native mobile application for users to connect with Mandap Associations, browse members, view events, and stay updated with community news.
+A React Native mobile application for users to connect with Mandapam Associations, browse members, view events, and stay updated with community news.

 ## 🎯 Features